-Storage limits in all subscriptions
+Storage limits across all subscriptions

-Certain features in the marketing platform cost extra
+Certain marketing platform features cost extra

 Configuration & Usage

 Registration requires an email and password.
-Alternatively, you can login using social media (Facebook, Google, etc.).
+Alternatively, you can log in using social media (Facebook, Google, etc.).

-Don't be surprised if you lose track of time in the template gallery browsing through its more than 500 layouts, thematically sorted into groups like Fashion & Clothing, Home & Decor, or Electronics., but more on that below.
+Don't be surprised if you lose track of time in Wix's template gallery browsing through its more than 500 layouts, thematically sorted into groups like Fashion & Clothing, Home & Decor, or Electronics., but more on that below.
 Once you've selected a template, your online store will be created, and you'll be taken directly to the store/site builder.

 Wix Stores' powerful builder is the ecommerce platform's engine.